-I mixed and matched a few of them down the center of the table to create a really pretty (but easy to see across) focal point for the table.
+Then mixed and matched a few of them down the center of the table to create a really pretty focal point for the table.

 The stripes in the tablecloth and the row of roses down the center all draw your eye to the wall at the end of the table.

-This Valentine’s Day heart wreath* ties in with the roses on the table perfectly.
+A Valentine’s Day floral heart wreath ties in with the roses on the table perfectly.

 Now that I have the table figured out, I can’t wait to host my girls night in 🙂

-Of course, all of this will have to be away this weekend in favor of footballs and beer (Super Bowl party!)…but it will be easy to set back up now that I know what I’m doing 🙂
+Of course, all of this will have to be away this weekend in favor of footballs and beer (Super Bowl party!).

-Have plans for your own Galentine’s Day get-together or comments on our blush pink tablescape?
+Have comments about our blush pink tablescape?
 Tell us about it in the section below.